jigpu/linuxwacom-wiki-archive/wiki/Libwacom.md

 Building:

-Depending on your system, you may find it helpful to use this commands
+Depending on your system, you may find it helpful to use these commands

+`./autogen.sh --prefix=/usr --libdir=/lib64`
+`make`
-`./autogen.sh --prefix=/usr --libdir=/lib64` `make` `sudo make install`
+`sudo make install`

 After building, copy the libwacom data files in to /usr/share/libwacom: